xavierbemo/nf-mirna/README.md

 ## 1. Introduction

 **nf-mirna** is a complete pipeline to process, align and analyse deep sequencing miRNA reads.
+This pipeline is based on the nf-core pipeline [smrnaseq](https://nf-co.re/smrnaseq/2.4.0/) v2.4.0.

-This pipeline is built using Nextflow, a workflow tool to run tasks across multiple compute infrastructures.
+This pipeline is built using [Nextflow](https://www.nextflow.io/), a workflow tool to run tasks across multiple compute infrastructures.
 It can use Docker/Singularity making installation and results highly reproducible.

 ## 2. Pipeline Summary

 1. Quality check and trimming
-       i.
-Raw read QC (`fastqc`)
+    - Raw read QC (`fastqc`)
-       ii.
-Adapter trimming and miRNA QC (`miRTrace`)
+    - Adapter trimming, miRNA QC, and FASTQ -> FASTA conversion (`miRTrace`)
 2. miRNA quantification
-       i.
-Alignment against miRNA mature reference (`bowtie`) ii.
-Alignment of unmapped reads to genome reference (`bowtie`) (Optional)
+    - Alignment against miRNA mature reference (`bowtie`)
+    - Alignment of unmapped reads to genome reference (`bowtie`) (Optional)
 3. Novel miRNAs discovery
     - Mapping against reference genome and novel miRNA discovery with the miRDeep2 module (`miRDeep2`) (Optional)
-    4. Summary of pipeline and QCs (`multiqc`)
+4. Summary results and QCs (`multiqc`)
+5. Summary of pipeline execution (`nextflow`)

 ## 3. Usage